Art-of-Technology/collab/README.md

 ## License

-Distributed under the Unlicense License.
-See `LICENSE.txt` for more information.
+Distributed under the Apache License 2.0 - see the [LICENSE](./LICENSE.txt) file for details.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>